 (b)  Innovative measures.
 Erosion and sedimentation measures applied alone or in combination to satisfy the intent of this section are acceptable if they are sufficient to prevent adverse secondary consequences.
-Innovative techniques and ideas will be considered and may be used following approval by the city engineer if it can be demonstrated that such techniques and ideas are likely to produce successful results.
+Innovative techniques and ideas will be considered and may be used following approval by the Stormwater Administrator if it can be demonstrated that such techniques and ideas are likely to produce successful results.

 (c)  Responsibility for maintenance.
-During the development of a site, the person conducting the land disturbing activity shall install and maintain all temporary and permanent erosion and sedimentation control measures as required by the approved plan or any section of this chapter, the act, or any order adopted pursuant to this chapter or the act.
+During the development of a site, the person conducting the land disturbing activity shall install and maintain all temporary and permanent erosion and sedimentation control measures as required by the approved plan or any section of this article, the North Carolina Sedimentation Pollution Control Act of 1973, or any order adopted pursuant to it (referred to as “Act” within this article), or any order adopted pursuant to this article or the Act.
 After development, the landowner or person in possession or control of the land shall install and maintain all necessary permanent erosion and sediment control measures.

 (d)  Additional measures.
-Whenever the city engineer determines that erosion and sedimentation will likely continue, despite installation and maintenance of protective practices, the person conducting the land disturbing activity will be required to take additional protective action.
+Whenever the stormwater Administrator determines that erosion and sedimentation will likely continue, despite installation and maintenance of protective practices, the person conducting the land disturbing activity shall be required to take additional protective action necessary to achieve compliance with the conditions specified in this article.

 (e)  Storm drainage facilities protection.
 Persons shall design the plan and conduct land disturbing activity so that the post-construction velocity of the ten-year storm does not exceed the maximum nonerosive velocity tolerated by the soil of the receiving watercourse or the soil of the receiving land.

 (f)  Borrow and waste areas.
-When the person conducting the land-disturbing activity is also the person conducting the borrow or waste disposal activity, the following areas are considered as part of the land-disturbing activity.

-(1)  Areas from which borrow is obtained that are not regulated by the provisions of the Mining Act of 1971, G.S.
-74-46 et seq.; or

-(2)  Waste areas for surplus materials other than landfills regulated by the department's division of solid waste management.

-When the person conducting the land-disturbing activity is not the person conducting the borrow or waste disposal activity, the activity shall be considered a separate land-disturbing activity.

-The responsible person conducting the borrow or waste areas shall provide adequate erosion control measures, structures, or devices and comply with all provisions of this chapter.
+If the same person conducts the land-disturbing activity and any related borrow or waste activity, the related borrow or waste activity shall constitute part of the land-disturbing activity, unless the borrow or waste activity is regulated under the Mining Act of 1971, N.C.G.S.
+74, Article 7, or is a landfill regulated by the Division of Waste Management.
+If the land-disturbing activity and any related borrow or waste activity are not conducted by the same person, they shall be considered by the approving authority as separate land-disturbing activities.

-(g)  Access and haul roads.
+(g)  Temporary Access and haul roads.
 Temporary access and haul roads, other than public roads, constructed or used in connection with any land disturbing activity shall be considered a part of such activity.

 (h)  Operations in lakes or watercourses.
-Land disturbing activity in connection with construction in, on, over, or under a lake or watercourse shall be planned and conducted in such a manner as to minimize the extent and duration of disturbance of the lake or watercourse.
-The relocation of a stream, where relocation is an essential part of the proposed activity, shall be planned and executed so as to minimize changes in the stream flow characteristics, except when justification for significant alteration to flow characteristic is provided.
+Land disturbing activity in connection with construction in, on, over, or under a lake or watercourse shall be planned and conducted in such a manner as to minimize the extent and duration of disruption of the stream channel.
+The relocation of a stream, where relocation is an essential part of the proposed activity, shall be planned and executed so as to minimize changes in the stream flow characteristics.

 Sec.
 17-35. - Erosion and sedimentation control plans.

-(a)  Plan requirements.
-All plans required for land disturbing activities as identified in section 17-31(b) of this chapter shall meet the following requirements:
+(1)  Plan requirements.
+All plans required for land disturbing activities as identified in Section 28.3.A.2 shall meet the following:

-(1)  Plans shall contain architectural and engineering drawings, maps, assumptions, calculations, and narrative statements as needed to adequately describe the proposed development of the tract and the measures planned to comply with the requirements of this chapter.
-Plan content may vary to meet the needs of specific site requirements.
-Detailed guidelines for plan preparation may be obtained from the city engineer on request.
+(a)  Plans shall contain architectural and engineering drawings, maps, assumptions, calculations, and narrative statements as needed to adequately describe the proposed development of the tract and the measures planned to comply with the requirements of this article.
+Plan content may vary to meet the needs of site-specific requirements.
+Detailed guidelines for plan preparation may be obtained from the Stormwater Administrator.